RockLikeAmadeus/swe-toolbox/language-reference/python-reference/README.md

 Or for more complex cases, use the [argparse](https://docs.python.org/3/library/argparse.html#module-argparse) module

-# I'm starting a new software project with <language>
+# I'm starting a new software project with Python

 Python code is made up of packages which are made up of modules.
 Modules are just Python files, the things that get imported with `import`.